mattjtodd/dropwizard-websockets/README.md

 # dropwizard-websockets

-A simple application demonstrating a dropwizard app with web socket support
+A simple application demonstrating a dropwizard app with web socket support provided by Atmosphere

 ## To use